John Peet (journalist, born 1915): Spanish episode

-John Peet fought in the Spanish Civil War with the International Brigade.
+Peet fought in the Spanish Civil War with the International Brigade.

 He travelled and worked in various European cities, until 1939, when he joined the British Army, serving in the British Mandate of Palestine.
-There he ran the news section of Jerusalem Radio, until he was recruited by Reuters News agency in 1945.
+There he ran the news section of Jerusalem Radio, until he was recruited by Reuters news agency in 1945.

 International journalist

 He worked for Reuters in Palestine, Vienna and Warsaw and covered the Nuremberg trials after World War II, November 1945 to October 1946.

 Defection

-After three years as a reporter in Berlin, Peet announced, during a Press Conference in East Berlin in 1950, that he was leaving the West because of West German rearmament.
+After three years as a reporter in Berlin, Peet announced during a press conference in East Berlin in 1950 that he was leaving the West because of West German rearmament.

 From 1952 to 1975, Peet produced the Democratic German Report, a fortnightly newsletter targeting the left-of-centre public opinion in the United Kingdom.
-His positive portrayal of the GDR was among the GDR's most believable and powerful propaganda in Britain.
+His positive portrayal of the German Democratic Republic (GDR) was among the GDR's most believable and powerful propaganda in Britain.

 He spent the last ten years of his life translating Marx and Engels into English.
-The Times (London) published three of his letters to the Editor during his exile.
+The Times (London) published three of his letters to the editor during his exile.

 Many East Germans saw Peet as the archetypical Englishman, and he played this character in several East German films.

 Peet was married four times.
-In 1952, he married the Bulgarian Ravensbrück survivor Georgia Tanewa (1923-2012) and they had two children.
+In 1952, he married the Bulgarian Ravensbrück survivor Georgia Tanewa (1923–2012) and they had two children.

-He died on 29 June 1988, after a long illness.
+He died in East Berlin on 29 June 1988, after a long illness.
 He was survived by his fourth wife, Engelgard.

-An autobiography, The Long Engagement was published after his death, with an introduction by Len Deighton.
+An autobiography, The Long Engagement, was published after his death, with an introduction by Len Deighton.
 In these memoirs, Peet writes about his defection stating he "could no longer serve the Anglo-American warmongers ...".
 He also writes about his relationship with Soviet intelligence.